Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize-invaders.md

 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/blob/master/Basic/Invaders/Assets/Scripts/LobbyControl.cs#L81-L100
 ``` -->

-When all the players have joined the lobby and are ready, `UpdateAndCheckPlayersInLobby` calls `CheckForAllPlayersReady` to transition to the next scene.( lines 158186
+When all the players have joined the lobby and are ready, `UpdateAndCheckPlayersInLobby` calls `CheckForAllPlayersReady` to transition to the next scene.

 ```csharp
 /// <summary>